Medications: HMG CoA Reductase Inhibitors | Niacin | Nitroglycerin Sublingual or Spray

-These medications are packaged under the names Mevacor, Pravachol, Zocor, Lipator or Lescol.
+These medications are packaged under the names Mevacor, Pravachol, Zocor, Lipitor or Lescol.
 They block the production of cholesterol within cells, causing the cells to increase specific receptors on their surface that will take up LDL cholesterol particles from the blood.
-This effect is especially prominent in the liver, which is the organ that largely controls cholesterol in the body.
+This effect is especially prominent in the liver, which is the organcyclosporinely controls cholesterol in the body.
 As the number of LDL receptors increases, the levels of total and LDL cholesterol in the blood will go down.

 Effects on Blood Lipids

-Consult with your TCA physician about taking HMG CoA Reductase Inhibitors if you are taking cyclosporin, gemfibrozil, niacin, erythromycin or any other prescription medication, particularly those prescribed for cholesterol/lipid lowering purposes.
+Consult with your TCA physician about taking HMG CoA Reductase Inhibitors if you are taking cyclosporine, gemfibrozil, niacin, erythromycin or any other prescription medication, particularly those prescribed for cholesterol/lipid lowering purposes.

 Times and amounts vary by patient; consult your physician or pharmacist.
 Typically, the drug is taken in the evening with food for better absorption.